t3kt/raytk/src/operators/filter/slice.md

-Removes all of an SDF except for a slice in space.
+Removes all of an SDF except for a slice along one axis.

 ## Parameters